siddharthkumarrai/Statics/README.md

 📊 Mean = Arithmetic average (Σx/n)
 📊 Median = Middle value when sorted
 📊 Mode = Most frequent value

+📏 Measures of Dispersion:
+🔢 Variance = Average of squared differences from mean
+   • Population: σ² = Σ(Xi-μ)²/N
+   • Sample: S² = Σ(Xi-x̄)²/(n-1)
+📐 Standard Deviation = Square root of variance
+   • Population: σ = √σ²
+   • Sample: S = √S²
+🎯 Bessel's Correction = Use (n-1) for unbiased sample estimates

+📈 Normal Distribution (68-95-99.7 Rule):
+• 68% of data within ±1σ of mean
+• 95% of data within ±2σ of mean
+• 99.7% of data within ±3σ of mean
 ```

 ---

 *Remember: Good statistics start with good data!
 Always ensure your data is accurate, relevant, and properly collected.*
+|